spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Validation

 Confirm access to the Tornjak API (backend):

 ```shell
 curl https://tornjak-backend.$appdomain
 "Welcome to the Tornjak Backend!"
 ```

-If the APIs are accessible, we can verify the Tornjak UI (A React application running in the local browser) can be accessed.
+If the APIs are accessible, we can verify the Tornjak UI (a React application running in the local browser) can be accessed.
 Test access to Tornjak by opening the URL provided in Tornjak-frontend route:

 ```shell